premanand-DL/iitbtcsgui/README.md

 # "This is just a README, the code folder for the GUI is yet to be uploaded as there are some issues with the front-end"

-# Interface for Running Speech Enhancement and Recognition on simulated data
+# Interface for Running Speech Enhancement and Recognition on Simulated Data using RIR genrator[1]

 ## The interface has 3 section:
 * Choosing multi-channel file